parrt/cs601/projects/webmail.md

 ### Releases

-For each release, you will create a formal [github release](https://github.com/parrt/cs601-webmail-skeleton/releases), which involves creating a `git tag` and then creating a release on github itself associated with that tag.
+For each "release," you will create a formal [github release](https://github.com/parrt/cs601-webmail-skeleton/releases), which involves creating a `git tag` and then creating a release on github itself associated with that tag.
 Tags are useful because you can reset your software to the state of a previous tag with a simple check out.

 When you have created the release, then mark the milestone as closed.
 There might be a way to have github do this automatically (not sure).